 Professor Horowitz is currently writing a book about ethnic power sharing and constitutional design, particularly for divided societies, a subject on which he has advised in a number of countries.
 He also has been conducting research in ethnic politics and accommodation in Malaysia for several decades and has begun a book on that subject.
 He has been a Fellow of the Woodrow Wilson Center, a Jennings Randolph Senior Fellow at the U.S. Institute of Peace, and a Siemens Prize Fellow of the American Academy in Berlin.
 Professor Horowitz delivered the Lipset Lecture in Washington and Toronto in 2013.
 He also gave the Corry Lecture at Queens University in Ontario in the same year.
 He has given keynote addresses and other named lectures at universities in the United States, Canada, Taiwan, India, England, Northern Ireland, Malaysia, and South Africa; and the Castle Lectures on Ethics, Politics, and Economics at Yale.

-Elected to the American Academy of Arts and Sciences in 1993, he served as President of the American Society for Political and Legal Philosophy from 2007 to 2010.
-In 2011, Professor Horowitz was awarded an honorary doctoral degree by the Vrije Universiteit Brussel, the Flemish-speaking Free University of Brussels.
+Elected to the American Academy of Arts and Sciences in 1993, Professor Horowitz served as President of the American Society for Political and Legal Philosophy from 2007 to 2010.
+In 2011, he was awarded an honorary doctoral degree by the Vrije Universiteit Brussel, the Flemish-speaking Free University of Brussels.